KeyserDSoze/RystemV3/README.md

 ### Rystem (core library)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem)

-### Dependency Injection Extensions
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RystemV3/tree/master/src/Rystem.DependencyInjectionExtensions)

 ### Concurrency (Deal with async Lock and Race Condition)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/Rystem.Concurrency/tree/master/src/Rystem.Concurrency)